codylindley/hippojs/README.md

 ###hippos.js

-A wishful, likley naive, jQuery inspired DOM Library for use in modern browsers (i.e. think of it similar to [zepto.js](http://zeptojs.com/) with a focus on the DOM and support for ie9+)
+A wishful, likley naive, jQuery inspired DOM Library for use in modern browsers.
+(i.e. think of it similar to [zepto.js](http://zeptojs.com/) with a focus on the DOM and support for ie9+)

 ---

 ###API Draft
 (warning: API is in flux.
-This is less api documentation and more road map for now. * = not developed or tested yet.)
+This is less api documentation and more road map for now. * = not developed or tested yet.
+And yes I know its not small or fast yet.)

 ###### Hippo() Constructor, creates a set of Element nodes